AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/XmlTypeToClrType.md

 AttributeTypeType.XmlTypeToClrType Method
 =========================================
-AutomationML 2.1 APIGets the CLR type for the specified xmlType.
+Gets the CLR type for the specified xmlType.
 The Mapping is done according to [Mapping XML Data Types to CLR Types.][1]

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)